barumau/pandunia/engli/110_jumle.md

 3. **me vola abla gova dome.**
    – I want to be able to go home.
    (Word for word: _I want can go home_!)

+The last verb in the series is the main verb.
+The verbs before it are modal verbs, which that indicate a modality such as likelihood, ability, advice, permission, desire, or obligation.

+**te abla yama sabze.**
+– You can eat vegetables. (ability)
+**te mentu yama sabze.**
+– You had better eat vegetables. (advice)
+**te halalu yama sabze.**
+– You may eat vegetables. (permission)
+**te vola yama sabze.**
+– You want to eat vegetables. (desire)
+**te musu yama sabze.**
+– You must eat vegetables. (obligation)

 ## Pronoun dropping